A Brief History of the

 by Phil T Mistlberger

 The Samurai Brotherhood had its genesis in my participation in a weekend men’s workshop in early 1992.
 This workshop lasted 48 hours and involved over 200 men stuffed into a gymnasium.
-The seminar had been run by the somewhat notorious Justin Sterling, founder of the Sterling Institute of Relationship and its men’s arm, called the Men’s Division.
+The seminar had been run by Justin Sterling, founder of the Sterling Institute of Relationship and its men’s arm, called the Men’s Division.

 Pictured is of one of our original Brotherhood groups from around 1996—yes, that’s me in the red shirt.
 This group had its share of ‘Clints’ – such as the guy on the far left with the pitchfork!